 In Malaysia, pickled chillies are usually served together with wantan noodles as a condiment.
 Of course, there is no stopping you from having it with other dishes like pizzas or sandwiches.
 They are sourish with a very slight tinge of spiciness.

 For this recipe, I used green Cayenne chillies which are less spicy compared to the red ones.
-Green Cayenne chillies are ‘grassier’ in taste and it's the best combination when being pickled.
-However, it can be substituted with red or even yellow chillies.
+Green Cayenne chillies are ‘grassier’ in taste and it's the best choice to use when preparing pickled chillies.
+However, it may be substituted with red or even yellow chillies, according to preference.

 Pickled chillies can be kept in the refrigerator for up to 1.5 months or more if stored in a clean sterilized bottle.
 Use clean and dry utensils to take the chillies slices from the bottle.
 This will help in extending the shelf life of the pickled chillies.

 When I was in primary school, pickled chillies was a science project.
-So, you can make this as a little project together with your children.
-Do not worry, it is really not spicy at all as the vinegar helps to tone down the spiciness.
+So, you can make this as an activity with your children.
+It will not be spicy for them as the spiciness is toned down by the vinegar.

 Pickled Chillies is also known as: Cili Jeruk

 Blanch chillies in a bowl of hot water for 20 seconds.

 Remove chilli slices and place them into another bowl.
 Add vinegar, salt and sugar.
 Then, store them in a sterilized bottle.

 Keep pickled chillies in the refrigerator.
 Enjoy it with or without soy sauce.